 How do these numbers compare to the previous year?

-We remain focused on increasing available funds to support our mission initiatives, while reaching as many people in Canada as possible.
-Thanks to the generosity of our donors and our commitment to collaboration, innovation, and careful management of our spending, we achieved that goal.
+Heart & Stroke is focused on increasing available funds to support our mission initiatives and sustain and amplify our impact over the long term, while reaching as many people in Canada as possible.
+Thanks to the generosity of our donors, and our commitment to collaboration, innovation, and careful management, our total spend on mission activities has increased by nearly 62.5% since 2020.

 Why should I donate to Heart & Stroke?